joshbeard/vagrant-puppetenv/Readme.md

 ## Overview

+### Workflow Testing

 This is a Vagrant environment for demonstrating Puppet with a Git-based workflow.
 It makes use of r10k for managing dynamic environments and Gitlab as a Git server/interface.
 Example roles, profiles, hiera data, and a component module are included.

+### Multi-master testing

+Additionally, it can be used to demonstrate multi-master environments with a load balancer.
+An HAProxy instance and second "compile only" Puppet Master is included.
+This functionality is optional.

 NOTE: Internet access is required for this environment